Budapest Semesters in Mathematics Education

 - Fulfills Language Requirement

-- Semester II: Beginning of February-end of May
+- Semester II: Early February to late May

 - Semester II: October 1